IsaacTSampson/2d-eye/README.md

 ## Notes
 This example demonstrates how to render a 3D-like eye on a 2D canvas, eliminating the need for heavy 3D rendering libraries like Three.js.
 The motivation behind this project was to create eyes that follow the mouse along the margins of a concept website I'm developing, which you can check out here: https://sneaker-society-fe-108c13acc674.herokuapp.com/.
 Most of the existing examples I found didn’t achieve the 3D illusion I was looking for (like this example: https://codepen.io/whipcat/pen/ExKPQqZ), so I decided to build my own solution from scratch.

+IMPORTANT - I encourage viewing this on desktop as it has not yet be optimised for mobile devices.

 ## Learning sources
 I learnt to draw the ellipses here: https://stackoverflow.com/questions/10035150/html5-canvas-wireframe-sphere-in-2d